-The FY 2010-11 Appropriations Act authorized fifty-six (56) full time equivalent positions for the Office of the State Auditor (This number was reduced to thirty-eight (38) full time equivalent positions in the FY 2011-12 Act).
-At June 30, 2011 our staff size was twenty-nine (29).
+The FY 2011-12 Appropriations Act authorized thirty-eight (38) FTE positions for the Office of the State Auditor.
+At June 30, 2012 the audit staff was comprised of twenty-seven (27) FTE, twelve of which have less than two-years of experience.
 All positions are classified except for the agency head and one deputy position.
 The Deputy State Auditor has functioned as the Interim State Auditor since June 2006.